 Delegates in the International Court of Justice will engage in high-level debate about international law and work to address some of the international community's most pressing legal issues.
 This year’s Court will address Whaling in the Antarctic, Australia’s 2010 suit against Japan’s large-scale scientific whaling program.
 Though possessing scientific whaling permits under Article VIII of the International Convention for the Regulation of Whaling, Japan received criticism from states and NGOs alike for its disregard of protected whale populations and the maintenance of a healthy ecosystem.
 Throughout the conference, delegates will confront the challenges and ambiguities of environmental conservation and produce a decision grounded in international law.

 The Press Corps promises to provide a unique opportunity where delegates experience international relations through the lenses of the world’s most influential news outlets.
 Press Corps delegates will be closely engaged with all committees, moving from debate to debate to cover and even potentially affect the outcomes of the committees at YMUN.
 Delegates will ultimately provide media coverage of all action at YMUN and gain a comprehensive view of the economic, social, and political states of the countries represented at YMUN XLIV.

-At YMUN, we encourage all delegates to submit position papers to their Committee Chairs.
-To be eligible for awards, each delegate is responsible for submitting one position paper for each of the committee's topics by the January 8th deadline (seniors may submit their position papers by January 10th).
-Your Chair emails can be found in your committee's delegate guide, and more information about what YMUN position papers should look like can be found in the Resources section of our website.
-Please do not hesitate to contact your Chairs or firstname.lastname@example.org with any further questions.
+At YMUN, we encourage all delegates to submit position papers to their Committee Chairs before the first committee session.
+To receive feedback from chairs, each delegate is responsible for submitting one position paper for each of the committee's topics by the January 8th, 2018 deadline.
+Your Chair emails can be found in your committee's delegate guide.
+Please do not hesitate to contact your Chairs or email@example.com with any further questions.